-Wessex PSC is working to implement a standardised common language for managing deterioration across all healthcare settings including the Domiciliary Care Sector.
+Wessex PSC is working to implement a standardised common language for managing deterioration across all healthcare settings including the Domiciliary / Home Care Sector.

-Support to Domiciliary Care Providers across Wessex from Wessex PSC
+RESTORE2mini domiciliary - supporting Domiciliary Care Providers across Wessex

 Possible triggers include breathing difficulties; changes in appetite, mobility, consciousness or confusional state; bowel or urinary tract problems.